 Why is Shays’ Rebellion Important?

 Shays’ Rebellion was extremely important for several reasons.
-Most importantly, it showed just how weak the federal government was under the Articles of Confederation.
+Most importantly, the rebellion showed the inherent weakness of the federal government under the Articles of Confederation and helped directly lead to a new, stronger Constitution.

 Even before Shays’ Rebellion, influential leaders had begun to realize the limitations of the Articles.
 Individual states were not obliged to follow orders from the federal government which led to a weak central authority.